-KITH operates both as a retail store with locations in New York, Miami, and Los Angeles, and its label is stocked at well-known streetwear online stores such as GOAT.
+KITH operates as a retail store with locations in New York, Miami, and Los Angeles, and its label is stocked at well-known streetwear online stores such as GOAT.

 Coming from Poland, MISBHV (pronounced “misbehave”) is a streetwear brand that caters solely to women.

-Natalia Maczek, the founder of MISBHV, started her label at only 19 years old, catering to the Polish market only.
+Natalia Maczek, the founder of MISBHV, started her label at only 19 years old, initially catering to the Polish market.

 Soon after, Natalia’s unique streetwear styles started doing the rounds outside those circles, and MISBHV quickly garnered a global fanbase.

-Right now, MISBHV is a notable player in the women’s streetwear game thanks to collaborations with Rihanna and Farfetch.
+Nowadays, MISBHV is a notable player in the women’s streetwear game, thanks to collaborations with Rihanna and Farfetch.

-Since Virgil has become the Head of menswear at Louis Vuitton, his label has reached global recognition and cult-like status.
+After Virgil was appointed the Head of Menswear at Louis Vuitton, the OFF-WHITE streetwear label reached global recognition and cult-like status.

 OFF-WHITE’s women’s streetwear pieces are all about the details, with insane conceptions such as Princess Diana-inspired suits.

 Where to Shop for Women’s Streetwear Online?